 Step-by-Step Instructions:

-Do not to forget to add this after the 3rd line: var field = ‘xxCertUrl’;
+- If you grab the code from your Trusted Form account then do not to forget to add this after the 3rd line: var field = ‘xxCertUrl’;

 <!-- TrustedForm -->